Rüstem Pasha: The death of Şehzade Mustafa

 Only Rüstem appears as the antagonist in all the versions.
-However, this is not surprising as they are all based on Mustafa's PR chief consultant Taşlıcalı Yahya Bey's elegy, "Şehzade Mustafa Mersiyesi".
 Even the report of the Austrian ambassador de Busbecq, who claims to have received an account from an eyewitness, had the same origin.
 Suspended and banished, Rüstem was fair game for taking the blame.
-No one dared to criticise the Sultan himself.
-Probably realising this, Süleyman recalled Rüstem to his post two years later.
+No one dared to criticize the Sultan himself.
+Probably realizing this, Süleyman recalled Rüstem to his post two years later.

 Rüstem's scapegoating as the seemingly dominant figure in the 'conspiracy against Mustafa' radically changed public opinion.
-And so the Rüstem who had been extolled as the 'pillar of the Ottoman empire', as a brilliant economist and a sophisticated statesman was forgotten along with all his great projects and charitable foundations.
+And so the Rüstem, who had been extolled as the 'pillar of the Ottoman Empire,' as a brilliant economist and a sophisticated statesman, was forgotten along with all his great projects and charitable foundations.
 Instead he became reviled as Rüstem the 'black heart, the murderer of the loved Prince Mustafa'.
-Rumours spread about his 'dirty' origin and about possible bribe-taking, and he was slurred as 'the louse of fortune'.
-Some foreign ambassadors like Ghiselin de Busbecq or Bernardo Navagero, repeated these slurs in their reports.
-However, Jean Chesneau, the secretary of the French ambassador, still wrote: 'The grand vizier is a man of humble origin, who, thanks to his talent and will, worked his way up from nothing.
-He is an agreeable companion, engaging your interest with his acute faculty of judgment, an insightful way of thinking and magnanimous manners.
-During the negotiations, he is calm and dispassionate, although in his views determined.'
+Rumors spread about his 'dirty' origin and about possible bribe-taking, and he was slandered as 'the louse of fortune'.
+Some foreign ambassadors, like Ghiselin de Busbecq or Bernardo Navagero, repeated these slurs in their reports.
+On the other hand, Jean Chesneau, the secretary of the French ambassador, did write, 'The grand vizier is a man of humble origin who, thanks to his talent and will, worked his way up from nothing.
+He is an agreeable companion, engaging your interest with his acute faculty of judgment, an insightful way of thinking, and magnanimous manners.
+During the negotiations, he is calm and dispassionate, although determined in his views.'

 Taşlıcalı Yahya Bey's elegy, the reports of ambassadors, administrative dossiers, foundation charters and some private documents like Hurrem's and Mihrimah's plea to Süleyman when Rüstem was expelled to Üsküdar, are the only contemporary sources reporting on Rüstem's life.
 They were also the basis of the oft-cited İbrāhīm Peçevī's work 'Tārīḫ-i Peçevī', published eighty years after Rüstem's death.

 Marriage

 Mihrimah Sultan was married to Rüstem, the governor of Diyarbakır, in 1539.
 By then Rüstem was already a wealthy man and had, since 1538, a splendid career as Governor of Anatolia, one of the two most important administrative regions in the Ottoman Empire, and a post seen as a stepping-stone on the way to becoming Grand Vizier.
 Mihrimah already knew Rüstem for as the mentor of her brothers and the adviser of her father.
 After their marriage, he was nominated to the vizierate in November 1544.

 Rüstem supported Mihrimah's charitable foundations including the Mihrimah Sultan İskele Camii (Mihrimah Sultan Mosque in Üsküdar where her brother-in-law Sinan Pasha was buried in 1553).
 He was also Mihrimah's ally, particularly concerning political and financial decisions.
 His will offers evidence of his confidence in his wife.
-Rüstem and Mihrimah's had a daughter, Ayşe Hümaşah Sultan (born 1541), was firstly married in 1560 to Şemsi Ahmet Pasha, and at least a son, Sultanzade Osman Bey (1546 - 1576).
+Rüstem and Mihrimah had a daughter, Ayşe Hümaşah Sultan (1541–1598), firstly married in 1557 to Semiz Ahmed Pasha, and at least one son, Sultanzade Osman Bey (1546–1576, buried in his father's türbe, in the Şehzade Mosque).